sarashanti/household-spending-dashboard/README.md

-# household-spending-dashboard
+# Household Spending Dashboard

-I am building a spending dashboard to monitor household expenses.
-I track daily spending in the MoneyLover app and export the data as CSV.
-One script cleans the raw data and assigns custom categories, while the other generates visualizations.
-To create an interactive dashboard like Tableau, I am using Dash Plotly.
+## Overview
+Household Spending Dashboard is a personalized spending visualization that utilizes extracted data from Money Lover.
+Money Lover is an app that allows you to track daily spending and its data can be exported in `.csv` format.
+The raw data is further processed using Python and Plotly Dash to create a Tableau-like dashboard.

+## Project Snapshots

+## Why Did I Make This Dashboard?

+## Tech Stack

+## User Guide

+## About Each File

+### `cleaning-moneylover-data.py`

+### `visualization.py`